 While preparing for our recent trip to Italy, we did our research to try to understand what we should wear.
 I looked at several websites and the overall consensus was that wearing shorts would make you stand out as a tourist because Italians do not wear shorts unless it is in the middle of the summer or they are going swimming.
 Also, apparently, some cathedrals will not let you enter wearing shorts.

 I am here to tell you, that this is incorrect.
 You can wear shorts in Italy and look perfectly normal.

-Here are a few examples of Italians we saw wearing shorts when it was in the mid 80s in September.
+Here are a few examples of Italians we saw wearing shorts in Italy when it was in the mid-80s in September.

 We knew the temperature was expected to be in the mid-80s and 90s, but we also wanted to fit in with the local attire.
 I went ahead and packed three pairs of pants and three pairs of shorts.
 I am so glad I decided to pack some shorts!

 On the first day, I wore some light khakis.
 We went to the Vatican and found that there were plenty of men wearing shorts.
 They were all allowed into all the chapels and museums.

 On the second day, we went to the Colosseum and Roman Forum.
 This time I opted for shorts and once again I was surrounded by people wearing shorts.
 On the last day in Rome we did a lot of walking, went to Campo de’ Fiori, the Trevi fountain, Pantheon, and a few other sites and once again found the majority of people were wearing shorts.

 In fact, I think you would stand out more if you went to the Colosseum in pants on a hot day than sticking with shorts.
 Also, remember that Rome is full of tourists, so even if you were “dressed like a tourist” you wouldn’t stick out anyway unless you are dressed horribly.

 So why the misconception that Italians do not wear shorts?